azeemhalim/web-scrape-weather-data-with-python/README.md

 # web-scrape-weather-data-with-python
- I'm using Python and the requests-html library to scrape weather data from Google.
-Specifically, I'm interested in weather data for states in Malaysia.
+I'm using Python and the requests-html library to collect weather information from Google.
+Specifically, I'm focusing on weather data for different states in Malaysia.
+I picked requests-html because it has an easy and straightforward way of working with HTML.
+It lets me effortlessly extract specific details using CSS selectors, making it simple to gather the information I need.